 - Advisor to a number of organisations (large and small) on sustainable business models

 I hold a PhD from the University for Cambridge, Department of Engineering, which was funded by Unilever, and an MSc in International Business (Maastricht School of Business and Economics), and conducted a master’s programme in economics and management at the Sorbonne, Paris.
-For my PhD with the Low Carbon Materials Processing Group I investigated how consumer goods manufacturers such as Unilever, who funded the work, can reduce their product life cycle carbon footprint.
+For my PhD with the Low Carbon Materials Processing Group (now Use Less Group) I investigated how consumer goods manufacturers such as Unilever, who funded the work, can reduce their product life cycle carbon footprint.
 For this, I developed and tested tools to help expand and evaluate corporate portfolios of eco-innovative ideas, and developed eco-innovative strategies for future action.

 Previously, I worked as a research assistant on the project: “Well Dressed – The present and future sustainability of clothing and textiles in the United Kingdom”, which was funded by Biffa and M&S. The report proposed a range of future opportunities to improve the sustainability of the textiles and clothing industry.

 For the Centre for Industrial Sustainability at Cambridge, I was working in close collaboration with other academic institutes, industry, NGO’s and policy makers to find ways to help the industrial system become more sustainable on the short and longer-term.
 One of my projects was project REDRESS with M&S about innovation to drive garment recovery and retain the value of clothes over time.

 In my role at Lund University IIIEE I am developing a research group in the field of sustainable business aiming to bridge theory and practice in the fields of sustainable business (model) innovation and design, as well as sustainable consumption and circular economy.
 The aim is to guide the transition to a low resource and resilient economy.